genFD/code-journey-notes/notes/04-building-UI/React-app-arch-prod/0-intro.md

 - The book will also share practices for testing, securing, and packaging your app in a structured way.

 - Finally, you will learn how to deploy your app to production with scalability in mind

-## Notes

-What Happens when we browse to a website ?